This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Teacher Interviews

 This is an opportunity for teachers to share with you the information they have on your child including the learning goals they have set.
 It is also an opportunity for you to share information about your child with the teacher which will help them best meet their needs.
 Interview slots are 10 minutes long.
-We are using the online booking system - School Interviews.
-When interviews are scheduled you will receive a code to use online to book your slot.
+We use the HERO online booking system.
+When interviews are scheduled you will receive a message from HERO to let you know they are open for booking.

 Our school uniform can be purchased online through School Uniform Co - Please check the Uniform page for more information.
-There will be size samples available for viewing and trying on in the office.
-Students are expected to wear their school unifo0rm every day.
+Students are expected to wear their school uniform every day.

 Connect ...
 Nurture ...
 Inspire